 In order to detain and arrest someone for a DUI, a law enforcement officer must have probable cause.
-Probable cause means:
+Attorney Diana Aizman explains probable cause as:

 The officer must be able to specifically articulate the reasons for this belief—a “hunch” is not enough.
 There are three stages of probable cause required in the DUI process and each stage requires more proof and articulation than the last.